 Simple, obvious things like these, that's it.
 Treating a dog well doesn't require a science degree, nor does it require a professional dog trainer (although they like to make us believe it does).
 It does require natural homemade foods, but that's a different topic on a different page.

 PLEASE NOTE: Posting a fragment of your overall dog problem in the comments below is not going to help.
 Provide complete details if you really seek the right solution.
-Of course we have a page for that as well: Dog Problem Consultation.
+Of course we have a page for that as well: Help With Dog.